 When you are in Chaffee, you'll notice that it is more blue-collar than most other communities in America.
 44.66% of Chaffee’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Chaffee is a city of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in Chaffee who work in office and administrative support (11.83%), maintenance occupations (8.96%), and business and financial occupations (7.81%).

-Chaffee is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Chaffee does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Chaffee who are college-educated is close to the national average for all communities of 21.84%: 19.52% of the adults in Chaffee have a bachelor's degree or advanced degree.
+The education level of Chaffee citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.52% of adults 25 and older in Chaffee have a college degree.

 The per capita income in Chaffee in 2022 was $26,966, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $107,864 for a family of four.
 However, Chaffee contains both very wealthy and poor people as well.